-With generous funding from The Anthony A. Yoseloff Foundation, Inc., SABR will award up to four scholarships to high school and college students who wish to attend the 2020 SABR Analytics Conference on March 13-15, 2020, in Phoenix, Arizona.
-This scholarship will pay for registration, air transportation and lodging (double occupancy) up to a total value of $1,250.
+With generous funding from The Anthony A. Yoseloff Foundation, Inc., SABR will award up to eight scholarships to high school and college students who wish to attend the SABR Virtual Analytics Conference on March 11-14, 2021.
+This scholarship will pay for all registration fees and expenses associated with the conference.

-Download an application form: Click here to apply for a Yoseloff Scholarship to attend the 2020 SABR Analytics Conference
+Download an application form: Click here to apply for a Yoseloff Scholarship to attend the 2021 SABR Virtual Analytics Conference

 To apply, submit an essay of 750 words or less answering the following questions: “How does attending this conference help you in analytics and/or baseball research?
 Why would this conference be beneficial for you to attend?”
 Style guidelines are available on the application form.

 Students must be currently enrolled in a high school, college undergraduate or graduate program, and be between 18 and 29 years of age at the time of the conference.
 Some form of age verification (photocopy of driver’s license, passport, etc.) must be attached to your application.

 Submissions must include a brief letter of recommendation from a current high school/college teacher, guidance counselor, or a school administrator.
 For full details on how to apply, download the PDF application form by using the link above.

 All applications must be postmarked or e-mailed to Leslie Heaphy at email@example.com no later than December 31, 2020, or be sent by mail to:

 Only one essay will be accepted per applicant.
 The scholarship winners will be notified by January 29, 2021.